R3-b0ot/KBE/README.md

 # Introduction
 ---------------
-- i made this for my Rotaract event Kaun Banega Entrepreneur KBE for model ! first time it's seems totally impossible to make this kind of system ! that can create env like real kbc show but i try to make and made this software in week!
+- i made this for my Rotaract event Kaun Banega Entrepreneur KBE for model !
+  Initially it seemed totally impossible to make this kind of system ! that can create env like real kbc show but i tried and made this software over a course of weekend!
+  I'll still continue to fix aspects of it as long as i am using and will add more features

 # Installation
 ---------------